 Training

-Keep in mind that staff will experience a learning curve as they switch to the new system.
+Keep in mind that staff will experience a learning curve as they switch to the new optometrist software.
 These changes can be difficult because they may not be as familiar with technology, particularly when system complexity increases.
 Eyecare professionals may even try to cut down on their training as they believe they’ll be up and running relatively quickly.
-In reality, they may experience more problems than they would generally encounter if they had dedicated more time to learning the new system.
+In reality, they may experience more problems than they would generally encounter if they had dedicated more time to learning the new eyecare practice management.
+Once your team is up and running, our unlocking practice software guide is worth revisiting.
+It covers use cases that many practices don’t realize they need until after go-live.

 E-learning materials can be beneficial as they allow your staff to learn this new system in their own time.
-Employees could already be familiar with the new system before your implementation team comes on-site for your optical practice’s training day.
+Employees could already be familiar with the new optometric software before your implementation team comes on-site for your optical practice’s training day.

 Support